Parking-Master/Chip/README.md

 - A Character.AI account
 - A speaker
 - A microphone
-- 2 Computers with either Linux, Windows or MacOS
+- Any computer with either Linux, Windows or MacOS
 - Node.js
 - NPM
 - ElectronJS